• Skip to primary navigation

 Open System Preferences on Mac

-On System Preferences screen, click on Date & Time Icon > On the next screen, make sure Set Date and Time Automatically option is selected.
+2. On System Preferences screen, switch to Date & Time tab and make that the option to Set Date and Time Automatically is selected.

 Set Date and Time Automatically Option on Mac

-If it is not, enable Set Date and Time Automatically option and make sure your Mac is showing the correct Time & Date.
+3. Also, make sure that your Mac is showing the correct Time & Date.

 7. Sign Out of iMessage on Mac

-Sometimes, the problem is due to the Apple ID not being reconized by Apple’s iCloud service.
+Sometimes, the problem is due to your Apple ID not being reconized by Apple’s iCloud service.

 Open iMessage Preferences on Mac